bredamatt/native-image-experimentation/README.md

-# NativeImage experimentaton
+# GraalVM Native Image / executable experimentaton

-This repository is used to experiment with NativeImage builds using GraalVM, Gradle and Quarkus.
+This repository is used to experiment with GraalVM, Gradle and Quarkus.

 ## Status